LaGEA: Language Guided Embodied Agents for Robotic Manipulation

 \section{Abstract}

 Robotic manipulation benefits from foundation models that describe goals, but today’s agents still lack a principled way to learn from their own mistakes.
 We ask whether natural language can serve as feedback, an error-reasoning signal that helps embodied agents diagnose what went wrong and correct course.
 We introduce {\name} (\underline{\textbf{La}}nguage \underline{\textbf{G}}uided \underline{\textbf{E}}mbodied \underline{\textbf{A}}gents), a framework that turns episodic, schema-constrained reflections from a vision language model (VLM) into temporally grounded guidance for reinforcement learning. {\name} summarizes each attempt in concise language, localizes the decisive moments in the trajectory, aligns feedback with visual state in a shared representation, and converts goal progress and feedback agreement into bounded, step-wise shaping rewards whose influence is modulated by an adaptive, failure-aware coefficient.
 This design yields dense signals early when exploration needs direction and gracefully recedes as competence grows.
-On the Meta-World MT10 embodied manipulation benchmark, {\name} improves average success over the state-of-the-art (SOTA) methods by 9.0\% on random goals and 5.3\% on fixed goals, while converging faster.
+On the Meta-World MT10 and Robotic Fetch embodied manipulation benchmark, {\name} improves average success over the state-of-the-art (SOTA) methods by 9.0\% on random goals, 5.3\% on fixed goals, and 17\% on fetch tasks, while converging faster.
 These results support our hypothesis: language, when structured and grounded in time, is an effective mechanism for teaching robots to self-reflect on mistakes and make better choices.
-Code will be released soon.